Hero: Why is the Demon King a woman?

-- Likewise, in The Elder Scrolls V Skyrim the Jarls (pronounced "Yarls") can be either male or female, and apparently children can inherit the title from their parents regardless of gender.
+- In Skyrim, the Jarls (pronounced "Yarls" and taken from an old Scandinavian term for "Earl") can be either male or female, and apparently children can inherit the title from their parents regardless of gender.

-- In Avatar The Last Airbender, just before her impending coronation, Azula refers to herself as "Fire Lord".
-The Sequel Series The Legend of Korra makes clear that Fire Lord is a gender neutral title.
-The website for the series states that Zuko has officially retired and his daughter is now ruling the Fire Nation as Fire Lord.
+- In Avatar: The Last Airbender, just before her impending coronation, Azula refers to herself as "Fire Lord".
+The Sequel Series The Legend of Korra makes it clear that Fire Lord is a gender neutral title, since it states that Zuko's daughter Izumi now has the role.

 - Most republican titles, such as president and prime minister, are gender neutral (at least in English), with an exception noted below (senator/senatrix).

 - However, the specific form of address is gender-specific.
 So when speaking to President Jane Doe of the United States, you would address her as "Madame President" instead of "Mr. President."

 - On the flip side, no one is sure what the title of the husband of a female President of the United States would be ("First Man"?
 "First Dude"?).
 In the Philippines, which has had two female presidents, they refer to her husband as the "First Gentleman", a sensible counterpart to "First Lady."
 The spouses of female US governors are also addressed as "First Gentleman."